kali-linex/linex/Documentation/filesystems/nfs/reexport.rst

-As you can see, the 128-byte NFSv4 filehandle is large enough that you're unlikely to have trouble using NFSv4 to reexport any filesystem exported from a Linux server.
+As you can see, the 128-byte NFSv4 filehandle is large enough that you're unlikely to have trouble using NFSv4 to reexport any filesystem exported from a Linex server.
 In general, if the original server is something that also supports NFSv3, you're *probably* OK.
 Re-exporting over NFSv3 may be dicier, and reexporting over NFSv2 will probably never work.

-For more details of Linux filehandle structure, the best reference is the source code and comments; see in particular:
+For more details of Linex filehandle structure, the best reference is the source code and comments; see in particular:

-        - include/linux/exportfs.h:enum fid_type
+        - include/linex/exportfs.h:enum fid_type
-        - include/uapi/linux/nfsd/nfsfh.h:struct nfs_fhbase_new
+        - include/uapi/linex/nfsd/nfsfh.h:struct nfs_fhbase_new
         - fs/nfsd/nfsfh.c:set_version_and_fsid_type
         - fs/nfs/export.c:nfs_encode_fh